-(a) A right to attach order has been issued in the action pursuant to Article 1 (commencing with Section 483.010).

-(b) The affidavit accompanying the application shows that the property sought to be attached is not exempt from attachment.

-(c) The plaintiff has provided the undertaking required by Chapter (commencing with Section ).
+- (a) A right to attach order has been issued in the action pursuant to Article 1 (commencing with Section 483.010). - (b) The affidavit accompanying the application shows that the property sought to be attached is subject to attachment. - (c) The plaintiff has provided the undertaking required by Article 2 of Chapter 9 (commencing with Section 489.210).

 Comment.
-Section 483.520 is comparable to Section 483.370 except here the determinations are made ex parte and the plaintiff must show that the property sought to be attached is not exempt from attachment.
+Section 483.520 is comparable to Section 483.370 except here the determinations are made ex parte and the plaintiff must show that the property sought to be attached is subject to attachment.
 This determination may be subsequently challenged by the defendant.
 See Section 483.530.